akraino-edge-stack/regional_controller-api-server/src/site/docs/api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Returns the details about a specific POD identified by ``UUID``, including the current deployment and/or update status of the POD.
+Returns the details about a specific POD identified by ``UUID``, including the current deployment and/or update status of the POD, a list of events logged against the POD, and a list of the workflow instance URLs related to the POD.

 Example YAML output from the API: